-DeSantis thanks Trump after winning Florida’s governor race
+Trump tweet: DeSantis showed courage in Florida governor win

 “The polls might say the opposite, but Andrew Gillum really won.
 He set the tone for us as African-Americans to do certain things,” said McClees, 18.
 “He inspired a lot of people, and he made a movement.”

 DeSantis stumbled out of the gate after winning the Aug.
-28 primary, telling Fox News that voters shouldn’t “monkey this up” by electing Gillum, who was Florida’s first black nominee for governor.
-Despite implications that DeSantis was racially insensitive — an idea he angrily disputed during a debate — he was able to win the state that Trump carried in 2016.
+28 primary, telling Fox News that voters shouldn’t “monkey this up” by electing Florida’s first black nominee for governor.
+DeSantis angrily disputed that he’s been racially insensitive during a debate.

 DeSantis tried to connect with working-class families by pointing out in campaign ads that his first job paid $6 an hour and that he later traded in his work boots for military boots, highlighting his service in Iraq.
 DeSantis also spent time at the Navy base in Guantanamo Bay, Cuba.

-Note: This story has been corrected to show that Republicans have won six, not seven, consecutive governor races.